Tapping Vagus Nerve: What Is It And What Does It Do?

 What Is The Vagus Nerve?

 The vagus nerve, or wandering nerve, is the longest cranial nerve in the body and is a part of the parasympathetic nervous system.
-It originates from the brain stem, runs through the neck and chest, and into your abdomen, branching off to different organs.

 The wandering nerve is responsible for regulating the parasympathetic nervous system.
 This system (PNS) is one of two autonomic nervous system (ANS) parts.